Israel passes laws to restrict the work of a UN agency that is a lifeline for Gaza

 An English language account on X for Israeli Prime Minister Benjamin Netanyahu said Israel was ready to work with international partners to ensure it “continues to facilitate humanitarian aid to civilians in Gaza.”
 The post did not say how, and it was not clear how the flow of aid would be affected once these bills take effect.

 Together, the laws would effectively sever ties with the U.N. agency, strip it of legal immunities and restrict its ability to support Palestinians in east Jerusalem and the West Bank.
-The legislation does not include provisions for alternative organizations to oversee its work.
+The legislation does not provide for alternative organizations to oversee its work.

+U.N.
+Secretary-General Antonio Guterres said UNRWA would be prevented from doing U.N.
+General Assembly-mandated work if the laws are implemented.
+“There is no alternative to UNRWA,” he said in a statement issued Monday night.

+Guterres called on Israel “to act consistently with its obligations” under the U.N.
+Charter and international law, as well as the privileges and immunities of the United Nations.
+“National legislation cannot alter those obligations,” Guterres stressed in a statement.

 The changes could be a serious blow to Palestinians in Gaza.
 More than 1.9 million Palestinians are displaced from their homes, and Gaza faces widespread shortages of food, water and medicine.